-I’ve been doing origami for about 30 years – off and on, ever since I found the diagrams for a flapping bird in a Rupert Annual in the early 1970s.
+I’ve been doing origami for more than 30 years – off and on, ever since I found the diagrams for a flapping bird in a Rupert Annual in the early 1970s.
 I tried to make it but couldn’t understand the instructions so I asked my Dad to make one for me.
 I was fascinated by it, it seemed almost magical.
 So much so that I unfolded it to see how it worked.
-Unfortunately I couldn’t fold it again and all I had left was a square of white paper with creases on it.
+Unfortunately, I couldn’t fold it again and all I had left was a square of white paper with creases on it.
 The magic was ruined.

 Later, I found a copy of Robert Harbin’s book Origami: The Art of Paper Folding on the bookshelf at home.
 Dad had borrowed it from the school library where he worked.
 This time I could understand the diagrams and folded the flapping bird myself before going on to fold every other model in the book over time.
 When I found a copy of Eric Kenneway’s book Complete Origami in the school library, I was hooked.
 I bought myself a copy.
 These two books became the start of my origami book collection.

 Today, I enjoy folding origami models that are representations of something.
 I am less concerned by what it is a representation of, and more by how well I think it captures the subject – for instance is it particularly graceful, dramatic, whimsical or funny?
 Does it have a sense of story behind it?
 I prefer to focus on the artistic side of origami rather than the math, structures and formulae that underpin it.
 The models featured on this site will tend to reflect these preferences, although I will include a variation of subjects, models and techniques to appeal to a wide audience.